Meet our Board of Trustees

-Our Board of Trustees spearheads our commitment to innovation, impact and shared learning in tacking health inequalities.
-They cultivate an environment that values collaboration and innovation, utilising their extensive networks and years of experience in a variety of relevant industries and sectors to the benefit of all our projects and partners.
+Our Board of Trustees spearheads our commitment to tackling health inequalities with our many partners through innovation that is based on impact and shared learning.
+They cultivate an environment that values collaboration, drawing upon their extensive networks, and years of experience gained in a variety of roles and sectors, for the benefit of all our pilots and prototypes, as well as the people and systems they support.

 • An older man smiling to camera, wearing a suit and tie